Watagon/learning-freeswitch/README.md

 For gateway2user.lua, you will need to research freeswitch documentation (or ask ChatGPT etc) on how to connect (bridge) to a REGISTERed terminal.

+How to write the javascript files:

+We don't need to write the full file at once.

+We just start executing the some command and wait for something to happen.

+So for example, we start executing a command like sip.call.create() and then right after it we add 'await z.sleep(5000)' and see how freeswitch reacts to it (the sleep would likely be interrupted by some event).

+Then if the reaction is not what we expect or the sleep times out, we correct our command(s) till we get the expected event(s).

+Then thne expected event is added in a 'await z.wait()' command and then we add the next command and so on.